dusty-phillips/gitifyhg/README.rst

 introspect the protocol.

 We expect pep8 compliance on contributions.
-If possible, enable highlighting of pep8 violations in your editor before commiting.
+If possible, enable highlighting of pep8 violations in your editor before committing.

 The gitifyhg mailing list is hosted on
 `Google groups <https://groups.google.com/group/gitifyhg>`_, but we